Shujun-He/3rd_Solution_Feedback_Prize_Evaluating_Student_Writing/README.md

 1. Training SW Deberta-xl: see detailed instructions in ```SW_Deberta```
 2. Training Longformer: see detailed instructions in ```Longformer```
 3. Stacking: see detailed instructions in ```Stacking```.
 Note that you should have finished running ```SW_Deberta``` and ```Longformer``` before running ```Stacking```.

+## MODEL BUILD

+Our inference notebook with all datasets (model weights, etc.) made public can be accessed at: https://www.kaggle.com/code/aerdem4/xgb-lgb-feedback-prize-cv-0-7322/notebook.